genesis-community/blacksmith-genesis-kit/README.md

   concerned.
 For full details, you'll want to refer to the [forge documentation][postgresql-forge].

+- **postgresql_service_name** - The name of the service, to be shown in the services marketplace.
+Defaults to `postgresql`.

+- **postgresql_service_id** - A globally unique (internal)
+  identifier for this service.
+Defaults to `postgresql`.

+- **postgresql_service_description** - A long-form description of
+  the service, for use in both console and web-based UIs.
+  Defaults to `A dedicated PostgreSQL instance, deployed on-demand`.

+- **postgresql_service_tags** - The list of tags to apply to all new instances of this service.
+Defaults `blacksmith`, `postgresql`, and `dedicated`.
+If you specify this, and you want the defaults too, you have to provide them explicitly.

+- **postgresql_service_limit** - An upper limit on the number of service instances _total_ that can be provisioned, regardless of per-plan limits.  `0` (the default) imposes no global limit.

 ### Forge: `rabbitmq`

 The `rabbitmq` feature activates the [Blacksmith RabbitMQ